Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 Let's say the user ID you chose to sign up on noip.com was "userID", and let's say you chose ddns.net as the host.
 Then, use a web browser and enter https://userID.ddns.net.
 This will bring up your Nightscout.
 It will ask you for a password.
 Use the API secret you chose earlier.
 Check "Remember this device" checkbox to avoid having to re-enter it.
 On first time, Nightscout will ask you to set up a profile for sensitivity etc.  Either enter real values or just click save and then use close button on top right of the screen.
+You may need to do this twice.
 <br/>

 **Setting up xDrip to upload to your Nightscout**